xfire/growl/README.markdown

 * `atom.xml_`  ->  `atom.xml`
 * `somefile.txt.markdown`  ->  `somefile.txt`

-some directories begining with an `_` are special to growl:
+some directories beginning with an `_` are special to growl:

 * `_deploy/` the default deploy directory
 * `_layout/` contains your site layouts